rowanthorpe/jailrun/README.md

 Installation
 ------------

+* Ensure `firejail` is installed with a profile for `skypeforlinux` (the latest Debian packages include the profile by default).

+* You *must* hack the skypeforlinux shellscript wrapper (as distributed as part of skypeforlinux) so that it doesn't background the invocation of the executable (e.g. "nohup XX &" -> "XX").
+If you prefer not to edit the upstream wrapper and to work around it by using pgrep/wait in `jailscript` instead, then feel free (but then it's a lot of extra work instead of a 1-line micro-edit).
+Either way you *must* prevent the skype invocation from backgrounding or this wrapper will then kill it and exit.

-Ensure `firejail` is installed with a profile for `skypeforlinux` (the latest Debian packages include the profile by default).
-Then copy or symlink `jailskype` into your $PATH.
-To change the window-size of the launched Xephyr screen edit the `xephyr-screen` value in the firejail config (which is `/etc/firejail/firejail.config` for me in Debian).
+* Copy or symlink `jailskype` into your $PATH.

+* To change the window-size of the launched Xephyr screen edit the `xephyr-screen` value in the firejail config (which is `/etc/firejail/firejail.config` for me in Debian).

 Quick Start
 -----------